Gorkaelpro59/hell-main/README.md

                 task.wait(.1)
             end

-            local function k(l) -- equip specific pet by name d() -- Ensure others are unequipped first task.wait(.01)
+            local function k(l) -- equip specific pet if not c or not c:FindFirstChild("petsFolder") then return end d() -- Ensure others are unequipped first task.wait(.01)
-                local currentPetsFolder = c:FindFirstChild("petsFolder")
-                local uniqueFolder = currentPetsFolder and currentPetsFolder:FindFirstChild("Unique")
+                local uniqueFolder = c.petsFolder:FindFirstChild("Unique")
                 if not uniqueFolder then return end
                 for _, pet in pairs(uniqueFolder:GetChildren()) do
-                    if pet and pet.Name == l then
+                    if pet and pet.Name == l and equipPetEvent then equipPetEvent:FireServer("equipPet", pet)
-                        if ReplicatedStorage and ReplicatedStorage:FindFirstChild("rEvents") then
-                            ReplicatedStorage.rEvents.equipPetEvent:FireServer("equipPet", pet)
-                        end
                         break -- Assume only one pet with this name needs equipping end
                 end
             end

-            local function o(p) -- find machine by name local machinesFolder = workspace:FindFirstChild("machinesFolder")
+            local function o(p) -- find machine
-                local q = machinesFolder and machinesFolder:FindFirstChild(p)
+                local machinesFolder = workspace:FindFirstChild("machinesFolder")
-                if not q then
+                if not machinesFolder then
-                    for _, s in pairs(workspace:GetChildren()) do
+                    -- Fallback search (as in original code) for _, s in pairs(workspace:GetChildren()) do
                         if s:IsA("Folder") and s.Name:find("machines") then
-                            q = s:FindFirstChild(p)
+                            machinesFolder = s
-                            if q then break end
+                            break
                         end
                     end
                 end
-                return q
+                if not machinesFolder then return nil end return machinesFolder:FindFirstChild(p)
             end

-            local function t() -- simulate 'E' key press local VirtualInputManager = game:GetService("VirtualInputManager")
-                VirtualInputManager:SendKeyEvent(true, Enum.KeyCode.E, false, game)
+            local function t() -- simulate 'E' key press VirtualInputManager:SendKeyEvent(true, Enum.KeyCode.E, false, game)
                 task.wait(.1)
                 VirtualInputManager:SendKeyEvent(false, Enum.KeyCode.E, false, game)
             end

-            while fastRebirth and c and c.Parent do -- Loop condition includes player existence check -- Check character validity each iteration
-                if not c.Character or not c.Character:FindFirstChild("HumanoidRootPart") then warn("Character or HRP lost during Fast Rebirth, waiting...") c.CharacterAdded:Wait() -- Wait for respawn
+            while fastRebirth and task.wait() do -- Check flag at start of loop and wait if not c or not c.Character or not c.Character:FindFirstChild("Humanoid") then warn("Player, Character or Humanoid not found during fast rebirth loop.") task.wait(1) -- Wait before retrying
+                    c = Players.LocalPlayer -- Re-get player just in case
-                    task.wait(1) -- Allow time for character setup if not fastRebirth then break end -- Check flag again after waiting character = c.Character -- Update local character reference if needed end
+                    if not c then fastRebirth = false; break end -- Stop if player is gone if not c.Character then player.CharacterAdded:Wait() end -- Wait for character respawn if not c.Character then fastRebirth = false; break end -- Stop if character still not available continue
+                end

                 local leaderstats = c:FindFirstChild("leaderstats")
                 local rebirthsStat = leaderstats and leaderstats:FindFirstChild("Rebirths")
                 local strengthStat = leaderstats and leaderstats:FindFirstChild("Strength")
+                local muscleEvent = c:FindFirstChild("muscleEvent")

+                if not leaderstats or not rebirthsStat or not strengthStat or not muscleEvent then warn("Missing leaderstats, Rebirths, Strength, or muscleEvent.")
+                    task.wait(1)
+                    continue -- Skip this iteration if stats/event missing end

+                local v = rebirthsStat.Value -- Current rebirths
+                local w = 10000 + (5000 * v) -- Target strength

                 local ultimatesFolder = c:FindFirstChild("ultimatesFolder")
-                local muscleEvent = c:FindFirstChild("muscleEvent")
-                local rEvents = ReplicatedStorage:FindFirstChild("rEvents")

-                -- Check essential components exist before proceeding if not leaderstats or not rebirthsStat or not strengthStat or not muscleEvent or not rEvents then warn("Missing essential components (leaderstats, stats, muscleEvent, rEvents) for Fast Rebirth.") task.wait(1)
-                    if not fastRebirth then break end
-                    next -- Skip this iteration if components are missing end

-                local v = rebirthsStat.Value or 0
-                local w = 10000 + (5000 * v) -- Calculate required strength

                 local goldenRebirth = ultimatesFolder and ultimatesFolder:FindFirstChild("Golden Rebirth") if goldenRebirth and goldenRebirth:IsA("IntValue") then -- Check type local x = goldenRebirth.Value